openfaas/faasd/README.md

 ## About faasd

-* is a single Golang binary
+* faasd is a static Golang binary
 * uses the same core components and ecosystem of OpenFaaS
-* uses containerd for a runtime and CNI for networking
+* uses containerd for its runtime and CNI for networking
 * is multi-arch, so works on Intel `x86_64` and ARM out the box
 * can run almost any other stateful container through its `docker-compose.yaml` file